citp/privacy-policy-historical/e/ev/eve/everydaypowerblog.com.md

-> *The following text is extracted and transformed from the everydaypowerblog.com privacy policy that was archived on 2015-06-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150608163958id_/http%3A//everydaypowerblog.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the everydaypowerblog.com privacy policy that was archived on 2015-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151219174124id_/http%3A//everydaypowerblog.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - Everyday Power Blog

 This Privacy Policy governs the manner in which Everyday Power Blog collects, uses, maintains and discloses information collected from users (each, a “User”) of the http://everydaypowerblog.com website (“Site”).
 This privacy policy applies to the Site and all products and services offered by Everyday Power Blog.